Cheapest Health Insurance: A Complete Guide in 2025 (Save With These 10 Companies!)

 Premium: Your premium is what you pay each month to keep your policy active.
 Your monthly payments do not apply to your other health insurance financial obligations, like your copayments.

-Allowable amount: An allowable amount is the maximum amount your policy will pay for a specific service.
+Allowable Amount: An allowable amount is the maximum amount your policy will pay for a specific service.
 If you receive a service that exceeds your allowable amount, you’ll have to pay the difference.

 Deductible: Most insurance plans have a yearly deductible you need to pay before your insurance kicks in.
 For example, a policy with a $2,000 deductible means you need to pay $2,000 for health care services before your insurance starts paying.

 Copayment: Once your deductible is met, you usually only need to pay a copayment or coinsurance.
-A copayment is the amount you need to pay for most basic services, like general doctor visits.
+A co-payment is the amount you need to pay for most basic services, like general doctor visits.

 Coinsurance: For services that don’t require a copay, you’ll probably pay coinsurance after your deductible is met.
 A common coinsurance amount is 20% of your medical bills.

-Out-of-pocket maximum: This is the maximum amount you can pay in a year before your insurance covers 100% of your medical expenses.
+Out-Of-Pocket Maximum: This is the maximum amount you can pay in a year before your insurance covers 100% of your medical expenses.

 As you can see, there are several things to keep in mind when you’re shopping for health insurance.
 While you should be familiar with these terms, you don’t have to remember everything.
 An insurance representative can help you understand what you need to know before you purchase a policy.